 Why Aluminium Doesn’t Rust Like Iron

 When aluminium is exposed to air, it undergoes a chemical reaction that forms a protective layer of aluminium oxide on its surface.
-This oxide layer shields the metal from further oxidation and prevents the typical rusting process that occurs in iron-based metals.
+This oxide layer shields the metal from further oxidation and prevents the typical rusting process in iron-based metals.

 Key Points: